HA(L)-3: 1972

 On 26 January 1972 the squadron commenced standdown.
 On 3 February Detachment 6 at Phu Loi Base Camp was disestablished.
 On 6 February Detachment 1 at Nam Can Naval Base was disestablished.
 On 10 February Detachment 7 at Đồng Tâm Base Camp was disestablished.
 On 14 February Detachment 5 at Châu Đốc was disestablished.
 On 18 February Detachment 8 at Rạch Giá was disestablished.
 On 19 February Detachment 4 was disestablished.
 On 23 February Detachment 3 at Cà Mau was disestablished.
 On 26 February Detachment 2 at Nhà Bè Base was disestablished.
 On 2 March Detachment 9 at Binh Thuy Air Base was disestablished.
 On 6 March the squadron's last gunship was retrograded.
 On 16 March the squadron completed stand-down procedures and was disestablished.

 By the time of their decommissioning on 16 March 1972, The Seawolves flew over 120,000 combat sorties over South Vietnam and Cambodia.
 Over 200 Seawolves would be wounded in combat and 44 would be killed in action.

 Post Vietnam War developments

 It would take the Navy four years from the disestablishment of HA(L)-3 to realize that it still had a need for this type of specialized, special warfare aviation support.
-With the establishment of Helicopter Attack Squadron (Light) Four and Helicopter Attack Squadron (Light) Five in 1976 and 1977, the Navy Gunships would once again join the fleet, though in the United States Navy Reserve.
-Although these two units would never see combat as HAL squadrons, they would later go on to see combat in Operation Desert Shield/Storm, Operation Uphold Democracy, Operation Joint Endeavor, Operation Enduring Freedom and Operation Iraqi Freedom Freedom as HCS-4/HSC-84 and HCS-5.
+With the establishment of Helicopter Attack Squadron (Light) Four (HA(L)-4) and Helicopter Attack Squadron (Light) Five (HA(L)-5) in 1976 and 1977, the Navy Gunships would once again join the fleet, though in the United States Navy Reserve.
+Although these two units would never see combat as HA(L) squadrons, they would later go on to see combat in Operation Desert Shield/Storm, Operation Uphold Democracy, Operation Joint Endeavor, Operation Enduring Freedom and Iraq War as Helicopter Sea Combat Squadron 84 (HSC-84) and HA(L)-5.